Port Role in the Community

 Port of Vancouver USA plays a key role in our local and regional economy.
 The port makes investments in our facilities and leverages these improvements with private investment and other funding to attract jobs and development in Vancouver.
 Port facilities are leased to customers and tenants that generate jobs, infuse business into the economy, contribute to state and local taxes and provide our region with access to the global marketplace.

-Approximately 2,300 people go to work each day directly for port businesses, earning an average salary of over $43,000—nearly $99 million in total annual personal income for port jobs.
+More than 2,300 people go to work each day directly for port businesses, earning an average salary of over $43,000—nearly $99 million in total annual personal income for port jobs.
 These are local jobs, with 75 percent of employees living in Clark County.
 The port hopes to add thousands of jobs within the next 15-20 years as additional maritime and industrial land is developed.

 The port’s West Vancouver Freight Access rail project will generate over 4,000 construction jobs and more than $71 million in personal income over the life of the project, which is scheduled to be completed by 2017.